barne856/squint/README.md

 ## API Reference

-For a complete API reference, please refer to the inline documentation in the header files.
+For a complete API reference, please refer to the inline documentation in the header files or build SQUINT with the documentation.
 The documentation provides detailed information about each class, function, and template, including:

 - Template parameters and their constraints
 - Function parameters and return types